Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 their shift.
 However, an outgoing **Primary** may be near enough resolving an [SRE] issue that it makes more sense for him/her to carry it completion rather than hand it off.

-## Escalation

-SRE inquiries may escalate for a variety of reasons.
-The technical expertise or authority required to respond to a given inquiry may be beyond the **Primary**'s abilities or other difficulties may arise.
-For issues that the **Primary** does not quickly see a path to resolution, other developers may be enlisted.
-However, where a **Primary** is responsible for maintaining the response time goal, other developers so enlisted are free to either delay or even decline to respond (but nonetheless inform the **Primary** of this need) if their schedule does not permit timely response.
-Such a situation could mean that the only remaining course of action for the **Primary** to *resolve* the issue is to file a product development issue as discussed at the end of a preceding section.

-If after investigation and diagnosis, the work required to resolve an [SRE] incident remains highly uncertain or is not believed to be a *low-hanging-fruit* type task, the **Primary** should search the *product development* issues to see if there is a known issue and, if so, add additional information to that known issue about this new [SRE] incident or submit a *new* issue to the product development issue tracker.
-Such action then *resolves* the original [SRE] issue.

 ## Scheduling and Load Balancing